dataminer-site/dataminer-site.github.io/docs/api/swift.md

 ### Querying the Database

-The following example queires DuckDB from within Swift via an async function.
+The following example queires DataMiner from within Swift via an async function.
 This means the callee won't be blocked while the query is executing.
 We'll then cast the result columns to Swift native types using DuckDB's `ResultSet` `cast(to:)` family of methods, before finally wrapping them up in a `DataFrame` from the TabularData framework.

 ```swift
 ...